We've all had to start somewhere

 Medical

-If you have any doubt in relation to your health and fitness we advise you to consult your medical advisor before taking on exercise which you might find strenuous.
-Even our 'Short' hike is a lengthy hike over rough ground, and is not recommended without a good basic fitness.
+If you have any doubt in relation to your health and fitness we advise you to consult your own medical advisor before taking on exercise which you might find strenuous.
+Even our ‘Short’ hike is a lengthy hike over rough ground, and is not recommended without a good basic fitness.

 Social

 The mountainous areas of Ireland are very special places.
 The Wayfarers Association supports the protection of the environment and is very conscious of conservation of the areas in which we spend so much of our leisure time.
-Remember the saying "leave nothing but footprints and take nothing but photographs"